NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 If you are ready to get going with NTCS Phase 1, have been directed here by other comms from us, or would simply like to browse through to getter a better idea of what's involved, you are in the right place.

+These instructions, and NTCS in general, also double up as an excellent practical introduction to the `eeg-notebooks` software.

 Have fun and thank you for joining on NTCS Phase 1!